CruiseBrantley/Computer-Architecture-One/objectives/basic-comp-eng/README.md

 * Say which peripherals are connected to the I/O bus.

+Mouse, keyboard.

 * Describe what L1, L2, and L3 caches are.

+All do the same job of being pre-RAM storage, L1 being the fastest, L3 being the slowest.
+They get bigger, cheaper, and slower as you move down the numbers.

 * Describe caching and storage from L1 through cloud storage.

+L cache is the fastest after registers, but also most expensive and takes up die space.
+Then you get to RAM which is slower but *much* more plentiful. - This step and below are volatile and lose memory on power loss.
+At this point you reach Solid State storage or Hard drives - much slower than RAM but still local and as such faster than cloud storage.
+Cloud Storage is for longer term storage of things you don't want to lose if your computer were to fail or that you want to use between multiple machines and have access to anywhere.
+However it would be the slowest because it's stored on a remote server.

 * Describe what RAM is and its reponsibility in the system.

+RAM is a cache between SSD or HDD and the L Caches

 * Describe what the hard disk is and its responsibility in the system.

+Longer term storage, things you want to retain when your program stops working or you restart your computer.
+Also much larger storage than anything before it in the chain.

 * Describe what the network interface card is responsible for in the system.

+Connecting your computer to a LAN or WAN - Local connection to other devices or internet connection.

 * Describe what the graphics card is responsible for in the system.

+Rendering graphics or massively parallel work.

 * Suggest the role that graphics cards play in machine learning.

+That would fit into the massively parallel work where graphics cards have thousands of cores and each can simulate a "neuron" in machine learning.